luucamay/palabras-habladas/CONTRIBUTING.md

 ```

+### Install Dependencies
-Install Dependencies: Make sure you have Node.js installed.
+Make sure you have Node.js installed.
 Navigate to the project's directory and install the dependencies.

 ```shell
 cd palabras-habladas
 npm install
 ```
-Set Up Environment Variables: You may need to configure environment variables for your development environment.
+### Set Up Environment Variables
+You may need to configure environment variables for your development environment.
 Refer to our env.example file and create a .env.local file with your settings.

 ## Development
 We use Next.js for our project.